-This portion of the gradient is called the “Post Time“.
-It is best to use as low a Post Time as possible without compromising Retention Time precision in order to increase through put, save time and also reduce solvent use and disposal.
+This portion of the gradient is called the Post Time.
+It is best to use as low a post time as possible without compromising retention time precision in order to increase through put, save time and also reduce solvent use and disposal.

-The best way to find the optimal Post Time is to use a large or excess Time during the method development stage and reduce the Post Time for your method with each run.
-As soon as Precision becomes compromised to an extent that the acceptance criteria of the method are not met, use the next longer Post Time.
+The best way to find the optimal post time is to use a large or excess time during the method development stage and reduce the post time for your method with each run.
+As soon as precision becomes compromised to an extent that the acceptance criteria of the method are not met, use the next longer post time.

-Also, check this for robustness by reducing the Post Time on different instruments and different days.
+Also, check this for robustness by reducing the post time on different instruments and different days.
 Alternatively, a “quick and dirty” technique that helps to find a suitable post time is to simply observe when the pressure returns to its initial value and levels off.

-The number of column volumes needed for the Post Time will depend on several factors such as the difference between the initial and final %B, the dominating retention mechanism (function of LC operating conditions and the analytes’ physico/chemical properties).
+The number of column volumes needed for the post time will depend on several factors such as the difference between the initial and final %B, the dominating retention mechanism (function of LC operating conditions and the analytes’ physico/chemical properties).
 With Ion Exchange phases, for example, up to 100 column volumes may be required.
-On the other hand, Retention in many TYPE-C Silica methods was found to be unaffected when using as low as one Column Volume for the Post Time re-Equilibration.
+On the other hand, retention in many methods that use Cogent TYPE-C Silica™ columns was found to be unaffected when using as low as 3-5 column volumes for the post time re-equilibration.